|Soviet sniper Roza Shanina circa 1944. 59 confirmed kills. KIA 28 January 1945.|

 As anyone who has browsed through a few pages of this blog realizes, it is a sea of black-and-white.
 Not just the text and the background, but the pictures are all like that, too.
 Yes, it can get a bit dull not seeing color, but the fact is that the vast majority of World War II pictures were taken using standard black-and-white film.
 That film had many advantages back in the 1940s, including the fact that it was about five times cheaper than color film and more readily obtainable.

 Anyway, just to provide a splash of color, I have assembled some of my favorite color photographs of the war here.
 There is no theme to these pictures aside from their being color shots and taken during the World War II period.
-Some of them may bec colorized, but, if so, whoever colorized them did an excellent job.
+Some of them may be colorized, but, if so, whoever colorized them did an excellent job.

 The biggest issue with color shots of World War II is trying to weed out the ones from later films and other recreations.
 For instance, there are many outstanding color shots of World War II aircraft that unfortunately derive from the 1969 "Battle of Britain" film.
 It was a great film and done with as much authentic equipment that they could find (in fact, they went to extreme lengths to get appropriate aircraft), but those are not authentic shots so I try not to use them.

 Anyway, I hope you enjoy these color (or colorized) photos from the war.
 There are more color photos of World War II on page 2 and page 3 and page 4 and page 5 and page 6 and page 7 and page 8 and page 9 and page 10 and page 11 of this series.

 |This was taken in The Netherlands in 1940.|